 Canadian Christmas dishes are a delicious representation of the expansive terroir of the country and its diverse population.

 Some Canadian Christmas dishes have been passed down for generations while other holiday dishes evolved from local traditions and available ingredients.
-Let's take a look now at seven classic Canadian Christmas dishes and what makes them so special.
+Let's take a look now at seven classic recipes and what makes them so special.

 7 Canadian Christmas Dishes

 Tourtière is a French-Canadian Christmas dish hails from the province of Quebec.
 It is a double-crusted meat pie often made from a blend of meats - often minced beef, veal and pork.
 Usually accompanied by a relish.